activeguild/react-three-animation/README.md

 # animation-texture

 A library supports image animation using `react-three-fiber`.
-The target files are `APNG` files. <br/>
+The target files are `APNG` and `GIF` files. <br/>
-Support is also planned for `GIF` files, etc.
+If there is only one frame, a still image is displayed.

 ## Install